Fujikura Ltd.

 Risk Management

-Business risks such as compliance, quality assurance, environmental management, health and safety, and information security are managed on a daily basis by a system centered on each specialized organization.The Legal Department, Quality Control Center, Human Resource and General Affairs Division, Corporate Communications Division, Information Business System Engineering Division, Security Export Control Division, Finance & Accounting Division, and other in-house expert organizations handle such incidents.
-They direct actions in each business division to fulfill the social requirements demanded of the company and to ensure continued development of the company and urge the selection of the most appropriate course of action.
+Operational risks such as compliance, quality assurance, environmental management, health and safety, and information security are managed on a daily basis by a system centered on specialized organizations such as the Legal Department, Quality Management Center, Environment, Health and Safety Management Center, Human Resource & General Affairs Division, Corporate Communications Division, Information Business System Engineering Division, and Finance & Accounting Department.

 Through various risk management activities, the policy is to prevent or minimize the occurrence of losses in the management of the Fujikura Group, build a foundation for sustainable and healthy growth, and maintain and improve corporate value.